tomgco/Arduino_Helicopter/README.md

 # Syma 107 Arduino Helicopter

 ## Installation
-Do not use this software is pre-pre-alpha, IE I haven't even got the chance to test it yet.
+Do not use this software it is pre-pre-alpha, IE. I haven't even got the chance to test it yet.

 	git clone git://github.com/tomgallacher/Arduino_Helicopter.git